 - Dover Ave to Hwy E: 1.8 miles.
 River starts to become less interesting but is still ok.

 - Hwy E to Hwy 22: 0.7 miles.
 Nothing special about this section.
 Open and somewhat simple.

 - Hwy 22 to Duck Creek Road/Electric Fence: 4.2 miles.
 More open and not as interesting, but the river does flow through a state natural area.
 Access to Duck Creek Road may be restricted.

 - Duck Creek Road/Electric Fence to Dam: 1.6 miles.
 River turns into flowage pond and marsh.
 Take-out is on a small access road off Hwy N.

 - Dam to Elk Road: 6.3 miles.
-The most popular section on the Lower Mecan (reviewed Jul 2015).
+The most popular section on the Lower Mecan.

 - Hwy N to Elk Road: 1.1 miles.
-The river completely moved east creating a really cool corridor.
+The river completely moves east creating a really cool corridor.

 - Hwy 23 to Hwy C: 2.7 miles.
-Again, usually logjams but often cleared by by the locals and Hwy 23 is a poor access option.
+Again, this usually has logjams but they are often cleared out by the locals.
+Hwy 23 is a poor access option.

 - Hwy C to Mouth: 1.1 miles.
 Simple open stretch leading to the Fox River.